All the trips I didn’t take in 2020 and the ones I hope I can take in 2021

 I, however, had not a good experience in Livingstone.
 Partly to my fault as I wanted to exchange some money in the black market (LOL) and partly because those guys were really good at stealing, I lost about $20.
 This only added more to my feeling of discomfort.

 On the other hand, the trip to Zimbabwe was not entirely planned (as in no booking) but I had my eVisa in my hand and still didn’t make it there.
 Why?
 Because Zimbabwe doesn’t recognize Kosovo but they still issue visas to Kosovo citizens if we apply for one.
-(You’ll read more about it on a story to be published soon).
+(Read more here).

 Anyway, upon returning to Yambio the Covid-19 outbreak was more evident worldwide and South Sudan was no different.
 Soon after Kosovo also closed its borders and going home from Africa through a repatriation flight was almost impossible (the only Kosovo embassy in Africa is in Senegal).
 Anyway, I got stuck in Yambio for more than four months and my idea to travel to Ethiopia to visit some other parts of the country during the Easter period had to be canceled.